-- Mainframe computers: The only type of computer available until the late 1960s, mainframes are water- or air-cooled computers that cost \$5000-\$5 million and vary in size from small, to medium, to large, depending on their use.
-Small mainframes (\$5000-\$200,000) are often called midsize computers; they used to be called minicomputers, although today the term is seldom used.
+- Mainframe computers: The only type of computer available until the late 1960s, mainframes are water- or air-cooled computers that cost \$5,000 to \$5 million and vary in size from small, to medium, to large, depending on their use.
+Small mainframes (\$5,000 to \$200,000) are often called midsize computers; they used to be called minicomputers, although today the term is seldom used.
 Mainframes are used by large organizations-such as banks, airlines, insurance companies, and colleges-for processing millions of transactions.
 Often users access a mainframe by means of a terminal, which has a display screen and a keyboard and can input and output data but cannot by itself process data.
-Mainframes process billions of instructions per second. - Workstations: Introduced in the early 1980s, workstations are expensive, powerful computers usually used for complex scientific, mathematical, and engineering calculations and for computeraided design and computer-aided manufacturing.
+Mainframes process billions of instructions per second. - Workstations: Introduced in the early 1980s, workstations are expensive, powerful personal computers usually used for complex scientific, mathematical, and engineering calculations and for computer-aided design and computer-aided manufacturing.
 Providing many capabilities comparable to midsize mainframes, workstations are used for such tasks as designing airplane fuselages, prescription drugs, and movie special effects.
-Workstations have caught the eye of the public mainly for their graphics capabilities, which are used to breathe threedimensional life into movies such as Jurassic Park III and Pearl Harbor.
+Workstations have caught the eye of the public mainly for their graphics capabilities, which are used to breathe three-dimensional life into movies such as The Lord of the Rings and Harry Potter.
 The capabilities of low-end workstations overlap those of high-end desktop microcomputers.